kulcsarrudolf/pasztor.at/content/blog/2017-01-11-interplanetary-filesystem.md

 categories: blog
 date: "2017-01-11T00:00:00Z"
 publishDate: "2017-01-11T00:00:00Z"
-excerpt: Quite by accident, I've stumbled upon a rather interesting technology called IPFS.
+summary: Quite by accident, I've stumbled upon a rather interesting technology called IPFS.
 It promises to replace HTTP as a transport protocol for websites and scale to interplanetary levels.
 Even though the claims sound just tiny bit far fetched, the technology behind it got me quite excited.